 Section 1.
 Dissolution process

-When the delegates of an Alumnae Panhellenic Association have reached a decision to no longer maintain the association’s active status with the National Panhellenic Conference, they shall send a notification, including the motion to dissolve the association, by email or letter to all association members remaining on record, to the Alumnae Panhellenic Chairman, to the assigned Alumnae Panhellenics area coordinator and to the NPC office.
+When the delegates of an Alumnae Panhellenic Association have reached a decision to no longer maintain the association’s active status with the National Panhellenic Conference, they shall send a notification, including the motion to dissolve the association, by email or letter to all association members remaining on record, to the Alumnae Panhellenic Chair, to the assigned Alumnae Panhellenics area coordinator and to the NPC office.

 The notification shall include the time, date, location and/or method for how the Alumnae Panhellenic Association members will vote on dissolution.
 The recommended notification time should be at least two weeks prior to the date of the vote.
 If a meeting is not held, members may vote by email or letter.